pairshaped/curlingio-docs/docs/getting-started/faq.md

 Yes.
 We have a handful of clubs that are using Curling I/O just for offline payments and it doesn't cost them a penny.
 Our assumption is that eventually your club will adopt online payments out of convenience for both curling club managers and your curlers.
 Starting with Curling I/O for offline payments is a great way for curling club managers to become familiar with the system.

+We are introducing some premium only features that will be available to all clubs that are using online payments or as a yearly fee for clubs who are not.
+These premium only features are not required to use Curling I/O.

 Please keep in mind that we need to manage our support costs for clubs that are using our platform for free, and that you'll need to self-serve as much as possible.
 Every support ticket has a cost for us, and our documentation should cover all of your support needs.